Copula-based functional Bayes classification with principal components and partial least squares: Real-Data Examples

-As a second example, we investigate the relationship between movement patterns of heavy duty trucks and particulate matter (PM) emissions.
-We use the data set in McLean et al.\ (2015 \cite{M2015}) originally extracted from the Coordinating Research Council E55/59 emissions inventory program documentary (Clark et al.\ 2007 \cite{C2007}).
-The dataset contains $108$ records of truck speed in miles/hour over $90$ second intervals, and the logarithms of their PM emission in grams (log PM), captured by $70$ mm filters.
+As a second example, we investigate the relationship between the movement patterns of heavy-duty trucks and particulate matter (PM) emissions.
+We use the data in \cite{M2015}, originally extracted from the Coordinating Research Council E55/59 emissions inventory program documentary (\cite{C2007}).
+The data set contains $108$ records of truck speed in miles/hour over $90$-second intervals, and the logarithms of their PM emission in grams (log PM), captured by $70$ mm filters.

 We dichotomize \mbox{log PM}.
-The 41 of 108 cases with log PM above average are called high emission ($k=1$) and the other cases are low emission ($k=0$).
+The 41 of 108 cases with log PM above average are called high emission ($k=1$), and the other cases are low emission ($k=0$).
 We classify log PM level using the $90$-second velocity profiles.
-Misclassifications rates were estimated using $10$-fold cross validation repeated $1000$ times.
+The misclassification rates are estimated using $10$-fold cross-validation, repeated $1000$ times.

-The group means and standard deviations are in Fig.\ \ref{truckmusd}.
-Initially, vehicles in high PM group on average decelerate to a minimum speed, while the low PM group tends to speed up.
-During the first $20$ seconds, the high PM group has much lower variation than the low PM group.
+As Fig.\ \ref{truckmusd} shows, during the first $20$ seconds, vehicles in the high PM group, on average, decelerate to a minimum speed, whereas the low PM group tends to speed up.
+The high PM group also has much lower variation than the low PM group.

-As seen in Fig.\ \ref{truckboxplot} and Table \ref{tab:trucktable}, BCG-PLS and BCt-PLS have the lowest misclassification rates.
-The third quartiles of their error rates are below first quartiles of the other classifiers except logistic regression.
-Also, both methods keep the classification model compact by requiring small $J^*$ with low variation.
-BC and the three methods on the right of plot (b) of Fig.\ \ref{truckboxplot} again demand more components with bigger variation in classifying the binary emission groups.
-Additional comparison between using PC and PLS components are included in \ref{sup:dataexample} of the Supplementary Material, we include additional results for both data examples to validate their different choices of PC- and PLS-based classifiers.
+From Fig.\ \ref{truckboxplot} and Table \ref{tab:trucktable}, BCG-PLS and BCt-PLS have the lowest misclassification rates.
+The third quartiles of their error rates are below the first quartiles of the other classifiers, except for the logistic regression.
+In addition, both methods keep the classification model compact by requiring small $J^*$ with low variation.
+BC and the three methods on the right of plot (b) of Fig.\ \ref{truckboxplot} again demand more components with bigger variation in classification.
+In Section \ref{sup:dataexample} of the Supplementary Material, we include additional results for both data examples to validate their different choices of PC- and PLS-based classifiers.